 If venturing onto fast rivers, estuaries or the sea, experienced paddlers know to travel in a group of at least three boats, so that they can help each other if the need arises.

-Kayakers and canoeists should not assume they have a right to access rivers across England and Wales – as rivers can be ‘owned’ by landowners who may object to your presence.
+Kayakers and canoeists should not assume they have a right to access rivers across England and Wales – as rivers are usually ‘owned’ by landowners who may object to your presence.
 Such restricted access is almost unheard of in other countries where there is an assumed public right of access, as there is in Scotland.
 For more information on access see our River Access page.

 Many London clubs will offer opportunities for recreational kayaking and canoe touring.